 The best magnesium supplement

 The best supplement is magnesium glycinate or bisglycinate (the mineral joined to the amino acid glycine).
 This is the least laxative supplement, and also the most absorbable.
-And it gives the added calming benefit of glycine which acts on GABA receptors.
+And it has the added benefit of glycine which has a calming effect on GABA receptors.
 Food sources of magnesium include leafy greens, almonds, chocolate, and mineral water.

 Essential nutrient for period repair